 Florida is a freight mobility and international trade state.
 Freight, the movement of goods and commodities, affects the state’s economy and quality of life for all Floridians.
 From the movement of citrus products to the home delivery of internet-ordered items, the safe and efficient movement of goods and commodities moves Florida.
 It's the economy in motion!
 Here's the Florida Department of Transportation Mobility and Trade Plan.
 (Long download)

-Southwest Florida offers several major general and business aviation airfields: Naples Municipal Airport (NMA), Immokalee Regional Airport (IMM), Marco Island Executive Airport (MKY), Everglades Airpark and Page Field (FMY) in Fort Myers.
+Southwest Florida offers several major general and business aviation airfields: Naples Airport (NA), Immokalee Regional Airport (IMM), Marco Island Executive Airport (MKY), Everglades Airpark and Page Field (FMY) in Fort Myers.

 Need specific information about runway lengths and amenities?
 Check these informational airport brochures: Immokalee Regional Airport, Marco Island Executive Airport and this Collier County Airport Authority brochure, which gives an overview.

 RSW, which is located off of I-75, served nearly 8.84 million passengers in 2017 and is one of the top 50 U.S. airports for passenger traffic.
-Read the current statistics here.
-Today, 12 airlines serve RSW, with nonstop service throughout North America and international service to Canada and Germany.
+Today, 11 airlines serve RSW, with nonstop service throughout North America and international service to Canada and Germany.
 With flights to major gateways like Atlanta, Chicago, New York and more, travelers have access to convenient connections worldwide.

 Punta Gorda Airport is conveniently located close to I-75 between Sarasota and Fort Myers and features a low-cost carrier, Allegiant Air, which serves 34 cities (some seasonal).